Haridula/LiikumaKutsuvLVG/README.md

 Skills:
 - html syntax
-- Tailwind css styles
+- Tailwind CSS styles
 - Git (Still need to improve)
 - Fullstack webapp creation
 - JavaScript (Beginner's level)
 - Routing at web
 - Web development in general

-__Thanks to my brother (Aleksandr Razdolski) for heading me and thanks to my Estonian language teacher (Maria Roganova) that aproached with the project idea.__
+Thanks to my brother (Aleksandr Razdolski) for heading me and thanks to my Estonian language teacher (Maria Roganova) that aproached with the project idea.

 I learned much and I would like to try something like this in future. 😉🤙